 Depending on which tests you need and when you have them, your healthcare professional might change the medicines or doses you’re taking at this first appointment, or they might wait and do that at a follow-up appointment.

-If you’re taking your preventive steroid inhaler correctly but your symptoms still aren’t improving, you will probably be prescribed additional drugs in various doses and combinations to see if different levels and combinations work for you.
+If you’re taking your preventive inhaler correctly but your symptoms still aren’t improving, you will probably be prescribed additional drugs in various doses and combinations to see if different levels and combinations work for you.

 You’ll be given a diagnosis of severe asthma if your healthcare professional is sure that the usual asthma medicines aren’t able to keep your symptoms under control and that there are no other causes for your symptoms or triggers that can be treated.

 If you’re diagnosed with severe asthma, you will typically need treatment with a high dose of inhaled corticosteroids plus a second drug such as a beta-2 agonist, leukotriene receptor antagonists or slow-release theophylline and/or oral corticosteroids to prevent it from becoming out of control.
+You may need some, or even all, of these medicines in combination to help manage your asthma.

-But remember that severe asthma is so different for everyone and often so unpredictable that the combination of medicines and doses that are right for you will be very personal - and finding it may take time.
+Severe asthma is so different for everyone and often so unpredictable that the combination of medicines and doses that are right for you will be very personal - and finding it may take time.

 During this time you may: